Wednesday, November 14, 2012

 In a five page story "Christmas Happy Holidays," I found out about the new milkman in Dennis' neighborhood.

 Thanks to Mssrs.
-Ketcham and Wiseman, I learned about Jewish people via Dennis.
-The milkman and his son explained that they were Jews, and the regular milkman wanted Christmas off and they, celebrated Hanukkah instead of Christmas, etc. They told Dennis about their religion.
+Ketcham and Wiseman, I learned about the Jewish people via Dennis.
+The milkman and his son explained to Dennis that they were Jews, and the regular milkman wanted Christmas off and they, celebrated Hanukkah instead of Christmas, etc. They told Dennis about their religion.

 This was all completely new information to me.
 What can I say?
 I lived in a small town in Kansas!
 (I also did not understand what a golf bag was, so the cover gag was a complete non sequitor to me at the time.)

-By chance, I found a copy of this story in a comic book at an antique store in nearby Wells, ME.
-And here it is.
+I gave this comic book away in 1986.
+By chance, I found a copy of it an antique store in nearby Wells, ME.
+And here's he story: